-Latitude: 40° 4' 9.84" N, Longitude: 76° 5' 8.52" W) in Earl Township, Lancaster County; and c.
+Latitude: 40° 4' 9.84" N, Longitude: 76° 5' 8.52" W) in Earl Township, Lancaster County; and

+- c.
 D36-270, Zimmerman Dam located on Conestoga River (WWF) at a point just southwest of the intersection of Cabin Road and Twenty-Eighth Division Highway (S.R.
-322) (Ephrata PA Quadrangle; Latitude: 40° 9' 1.44" N, Longitude: 75° 8' 11.49" W) in Earl Township, Lancaster County;

-2. The dam removal projects shall be constructed in accordance with the plans submitted to the Department on October 9, 2008.
-The plan for the Fisher Dam is dated August 4, 2007 and consists of Sheets 1 - 15.
+322) (Ephrata PA Quadrangle; Latitude: 40° 9' 1.44" N, Longitude: 75° 8' 11.49" W) in Earl Township, Lancaster County; - 2.
+The dam removal projects shall be constructed in accordance with the plans submitted to the Department on October 9, 2008.
+The plan for the Fisher Dam is dated August 4, 2007 and consists of Sheets 1-15.
 The plan for the Smucker Dam is dated September 18, 2008 and consists of Sheet 1.
-The plan for the Zimmerman Dam is dated September 18, 2008 and consists of Sheets 1 - 4.

-3. Prior to implementing the plans, PPL shall obtain an approved E&S Plan from the Lancaster County Conservation District.

-4. PPL shall notify DEP, in writing, of the proposed time for commencement of work at least 15 days prior to beginning construction.

-5. The dam removals shall be completed by September 30, 2010.
-PPL shall provide a copy of the Dam Breach Certification to the Department upon completion of the projects.

-6. If any dam project is funded by a grant from the National Oceanographic and Atmospheric Administration ("NOAA"), then PPL shall propose an alternative mitigation project to the DEP within 60 days of receipt of written notice of NOAA funding.
+The plan for the Zimmerman Dam is dated September 18, 2008 and consists of Sheets 1-4. - 3.
+Prior to implementing the plans, PPL shall obtain an approved E&S Plan from the Lancaster County Conservation District. - 4.
+PPL shall notify DEP, in writing, of the proposed time for commencement of work at least 15 days prior to beginning construction. - 5.
+The dam removals shall be completed by September 30, 2010.
+PPL shall provide a copy of the Dam Breach Certification to the Department upon completion of the projects. - 6.
+If any dam project is funded by a grant from the National Oceanographic and Atmospheric Administration ("NOAA"), then PPL shall propose an alternative mitigation project to the DEP within 60 days of receipt of written notice of NOAA funding.
 If PPL fails to provide an alternative project within this time period, or if PPL proposes a project that is not acceptable to the DEP, DEP can identify a mitigation project.
 Within 60 days after approval or identification of a mitigation project, in writing, PPL shall submit a complete narrative, plans, specifications, drawings and schedule for construction and monitoring of the mitigation project.
 Any additional information or revisions requested by the DEP in writing shall be submitted within 30 days of the request or within a longer time frame approved by the DEP, in writing.
-PPL shall implement the mitigation project consistent with the approval of the DEP reach with plans showing the location and orientation of each of the photographs, and a written plan and schedule to correct any deficiencies identified during the monitoring phase.
+PPL shall implement the mitigation project consistent with the approval of the DEP - 7.
+PPL shall provide copies of annual monitoring reports to the DEP for a period of three years following construction of the dam removals.
+Monitoring reports shall include a minimum of comments on the status of the projects, channel conditions, bank/structure conditions, photographs of the stream reach with plans showing the location and orientation of each of the photographs, and a written plan and schedule to correct any deficiencies identified during the monitoring phase.